 In 1958 Colombia ratified the ILO Convention 107 on Indigenous and Tribal Peoples, which, reflecting the influence of the indigenista movement, imposed policy principles on the state in terms of its treatment of native communities, as shown in Chapter 3.
 As a consequence of indigenista ideas and the newly adopted legal norms, Divisions of Indigenous Affairs were established within the Ministerio del Gobierno (predecessor of the Interior Ministry) and the Ministry of Agriculture (Roldán 2000).
-In the early 1960s the land reform body INCORA was assigned responsibilities to create new resguardos, and in the 1970s INCORA went on to develop programs in health and education (Gröll 2009, 67).
+In the early 1960s the land reform body INCORA went on to develop programs in health and education (Gröll 2009, 67).